Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 *2026 is a partial year (Jan 1 – Feb 8).

-The annual return series reveals a clear pattern: the strategy underperforms passive benchmarks during strong bull markets (2020, 2021, 2023, 2024) but dramatically outperforms during bear markets (2022, 2025).
+The annual return series reveals a clear pattern: the strategy underperforms the strongest-performing benchmark during bull markets (2023, 2024) but dramatically outperforms during negative-return years (2022, 2025, 2026).
+In 2021, results were mixed — the strategy trailed ETH but substantially beat BTC.
 This asymmetry is the primary source of the strategy's compounding advantage and is consistent with a momentum-crash-avoidance mechanism.

 4. Statistical Significance of Excess Returns

-The mean daily excess return over the risk-free rate (assumed 3% annualised) is tested against the null hypothesis of zero mean.
+The mean daily return is tested against the null hypothesis of zero mean.

 StatisticValue

-The null hypothesis of zero excess return is rejected at the 1% significance level.
-This provides strong evidence that the strategy's mean return is not attributable to chance.
+The null hypothesis of zero mean return is rejected at the 5% significance level.
+This provides evidence that the strategy's mean return is positive, though the result does not reach 1% significance.

 4.2 Regression Alpha